Menu

 Partnerships are key in developing healthy food solutions of tomorrow

-Since the establishment of the Danish Whole Grain Partnership in 2008, the partnership has succeeded in making 50% of Danes eat the recommended 75 grams of whole grains a day, compared to just 6% in 2004.
-And while there existed around 150 whole grain products in Denmark in 2009 that number has exploded to around 1,000 products in 2019-20.
+Since the establishment of the Danish Whole Grain Partnership in 2008, the partnership has succeeded in making the average Dane eat 82 grams of whole grains a day, compared to just 6% in 2004.
+And while there existed around 150 whole grain products in Denmark in 2009 that number has exploded to around 1,000 products in 2024.
 The hope and ambition is that the strong Danish results can be transferred to other countries, and in that way increase the health of the global population – one whole grain at a time.